rachelbuchta/tic-tac-toe/README.md

 # tic-tac-toe
 Final Mod1 Solo Project

-The game of Tic-Tac-Toe: A game as old at time and A game that is known for its simplicity and prevelence around the world.
+The game of Tic-Tac-Toe: A game as old as time and A game that is known for its simplicity and prevelence around the world.

-Building this game on the other hand, has lead me to a new appreciation its complexities.
+Building this game on the other hand, has lead me to a new appreciation of its complexities.
 In this project, I was able to put into practice the foundations of Javascript, HTML and CSS I have built over the last several weeks.
-It challenged me to plan and problem solve.
-As well as, brought me a greater understanding of the difference between the data model and DOM, made me more comfortable with building complex functions and using for loops and array methods to iterate over data.
+It challenged me to plan and problem solve and reach out for help when I got stuck.
+As well as, brought me a greater understanding of the relationshhip between the data model and DOM, made me more comfortable with building complex functions, using for loops and array methods to iterate over data.

 ## Teachnologies and Skills